adamzvolanek/DevRackDocs/bookstack.md

-# BookStack

 This page covers the setup of BookStack to deploy in my docker-compose stack(s).
 Likewise some investigation of configuration files to track and have deployable configuration on compose up.

-Currently my primary page is using [WikiJS](./wikijs) due to its ability to leverage Git on the backend.
-However a BookStack version of my page can be viewed at [docs.adamzvolanek.com](https://docs.adamzvolanek.com).

 ## Upon Start